uiceds/syllabus/manuscript.md

 ### Module 0: Introduction and motivating problems

-#### Module 0 Overview
-In this module we will get to know each other and cover the format of the course, its contents, and expectations.
+**Module 0 Overview:** In this module we will get to know each other and cover the format of the course, its contents, and expectations.